DeKalb County DUI Lawyers

 To build a strong DUI defense in Georgia, our DeKalb County DUI lawyers start by meeting with you about your DUI case and learning as much as possible about what happened.
 Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
 Our staff gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your case.
 Our DeKalb DUI lawyers then analyze your DeKalb DUI case, starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
 We then develop strategies to conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 This is an effective way to ensure we are prepared to defend your DeKalb DUI.

-• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself, especially if you have DUI Child Endangerment charges in addition to your DUI charge.
 Suppose you have been arrested by a DeKalb County S.T.A.R.
 Team DUI Task Force officer (or any Georgia police officer).
-You should have been notified of an administrative license suspension action in that case.
+In that case, you should have been notified of an administrative license suspension action.
 Enter a guilty plea without adequately addressing the license suspension action.
 You will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is conducted correctly.

 • If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the DeKalb DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges besides your DeKalb DUI may be more severe and carry more punishment than the DUI charge itself.
+• Other charges besides your DeKalb DUI may be more severe and carry more punishment than the DUI charge itself like Vehicular Homicide, Hit and Run, Fleeing and Attempting to Elude, or felony drug charges

 • Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DeKalb County DUI attorney who is familiar with the municipal courts in DeKalb County, as well as DeKalb County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.